yegor256/blog/_drafts/_xcop.md

 tags: xml
 description: |
-  When XML documents are consistently formatted it's easier to read them and maintain; xcop is a command line static analizer that will ensure exactly that.
+  When XML documents are consistently formatted it's easier to read and maintain them; xcop is a command line static analyzer that will ensure exactly that.
 keywords:
   - xml formatting
   - xml style check